SimpleStepper/Python-Data-Cleaning-with-Pandas/README.md

 ```
 This format made it difficult to sort, filter, or analyze specific parts of the address.

-To improve this, we:
- - Separated the address into three parts:
+To improve this, we separate the address into three parts:

 - Street_Address (e.g., “123 Main Street”)